SaveryIV/blog-app-on-Rails/README.md

 <!-- FUTURE FEATURES -->

 ## 🔭 Future Features <a name="future-features"></a>

-> Here are some future features that could be added to the Catalog of My Things in the future.

 - **Artificial intelligence (AI) powered features:** AI could be used to help users automatically identify and catalog items, as well as to provide recommendations for new items to add to their collection.